Skip to content

 Best for: - Teams wanting observability dashboards (sessions, traces, request debugging) - Projects needing prompt management and versioning - Organizations fine-tuning custom models (direct OpenPipe integration) - Teams wanting cloud simplicity without managing infrastructure - Regulated industries needing SOC 2 compliance

-When NOT to use Helicone: - If you need zero data sharing (TokenPak is better) - If you want minimal setup overhead (TokenPak or cloud-only solutions better) - If you want lowest latency (self-hosted observability adds overhead) - If you only use 2-3 providers (TokenPak or LiteLLM simpler)
+When NOT to use Helicone: - If you need zero data sharing (TokenPak is better) - If you want minimal setup overhead (TokenPak or cloud-only solutions better) - If you want the leanest proxy footprint (a full observability stack adds more moving parts) - If you only use 2-3 providers (TokenPak or LiteLLM simpler)

 OpenRouter